Secure document exchange

 Best fit

-The strongest legal fit is not just secure upload.
-It is a clearer, more controlled matter experience for both the client and the team.
+Secure upload is the easy part.
+The harder win is a clearer, more controlled matter experience for the client and the team.

 Watch for this fit